 I am afraid I have copies of the emails from the providers in York and Scarborough that were sent during the pilot.
 They wrote to the Minister about their concerns to do with the pilot that they were participating in, so there seems to be a discrepancy there.

-In spite of numerous concerns being raised from the pilot areas, national organisations, local authorities and the sector itself, the Government have pressed ahead with the roll-out.
+Despite numerous concerns being raised from the pilot areas, national organisations, local authorities and the sector itself, the Government have pressed ahead with the roll-out.
 My parliamentary questions in July asking for figures on the number of parents registered and on those who had successfully obtained a place went unanswered.
-Local authorities were forbidden to give the figures for their own areas, even in response to freedom of information requests, so we had a total lack of information on what was happening up until September, except for reports from parents that they were struggling to register on the website.
+Local authorities were forbidden from giving the figures for their own areas, even in response to freedom of information requests, so we had a total lack of information on what was happening up until September, except for reports from parents that they were struggling to register on the website.
 We heard from nurseries that they were unable to provide the 30 hours and from parents that they therefore could not find places.

 Nurseries are struggling.
-They have seen huge increases in costs in recent years, as I mentioned earlier.
+They have seen huge increases in costs in recent years, as I mentioned earlier in response to Government Members.
 Until June I was on the board of a non-profit-making childcare provider, so I have seen the costs for myself.
 I set up the pension scheme that sees employers making contributions for their full-time staff.
 Those contributions are just 1% at the moment, but they will increase to 2% and then 3%, on top of wages.
 As a trade unionist, I also advised on a wages policy to properly reward all the staff and give incentives for attaining extra qualifications as well as making sure we always paid at least the national living wage.

 Paying better wages is an excellent policy, but it needs to be funded, and the funding calculations simply do not take into account the fundamental cost and the increases for every childcare provider.
 That goes alongside the business rates, where most nurseries have seen a huge hike.
 It is no wonder the National Day Nurseries Association, from its survey in September, said that the 30-hours policy was in chaos.
 It said more than half of nurseries had had serious worries about having to increase fees for paid-for hours to unacceptable levels, and even about staying in business at all.